 The often substantial differences between the definition of types of offence in the various Member States make it all the more appropriate for as much information as possible to be provided to the persons who will have to use the criminal record extracts.
-This amendment is linked to the subsequent Amendment 6.
+This amendment is linked to Amendment 8 below.